How to Choose the Best Aquarium Heater

 It's true for temperature as well as many other aspects of aquarium care: By closely monitoring your tank you often can stop problems cold before they get out of hand, and prevent the heartache of losing your fish.

 Always keep an eye on any new heater you install in your tank.
 Monitor the water temperature independently and make sure everything is okay.
-Even a good aquarium heater brand may have a rare defect.
+Even a good aquarium heater may have a rare defect.